 Veterinary documents must be completed accurately and submitted for official government endorsement.
 When done properly, these documents are certified by the appropriate authorities and approved for international travel.

-This stage also includes coordinating flight logistics, security clearances, and compliance checks.
-Any error at this point can prevent a pet from boarding or cause delays that impact the entire journey.
+This phase also involves coordinating flight logistics, security clearances, and ground transportation to the airport.
+Any oversight at this stage can prevent boarding or disrupt the overall travel plan.

-Stage 3: Customs Clearance, Fees, and Ground Transportation
+Stage 3: Customs Clearance, Fees, Quarantine and Arrival Logistics

 International pet travel does not end when the plane lands.